-On 10 June 2018, Luigi Rossi Luciani S.a.p.a. and Luigi Nalini S.a.p.a. (now Athena S.p.A.) entered into a shareholder agreement, renewed from June 2021 until 10 June 2024, for the appointment of members to Carel's corporate bodies (the "agreement").
-At the report date, the total number of Carel shares transferred as part of the agreement is 56,167,440, equal to 56.17% of the company's share capital and 112,334,880 voting rights or roughly 69.6% of the share capital with voting rights.
+On 10 June 2018, Luigi Rossi Luciani S.a.p.a. and Athena FH S.p.A. entered into a shareholder agreement, renewed from June 2021 until 10 June 2024, for the appointment of members to Carel's corporate bodies (the "agreement").
+At the report date, the total number of Carel shares transferred as part of the agreement is 59,309,147, equal to 52.72% of the company's share capital and 118,601,586 voting rights or roughly 69.04% of the share capital with voting rights.
 The agreement was entered into to create a voting syndicate for the appointment of the members of the company's corporate bodies in accordance with article 122.1 of the CFA.

-On 27 July 2015, Cecilia Rossi Luciani, Carlotta Rossi Luciani and Vittorio Rossi Luciani, who have investments equal to 99.99% of Luigi Rossi Luciani S.a.p.a. as bare ownership with voting rights shared in an undivided co-ownership regime, agreed a regulation to govern this undivided co-ownership (the "regulation").
+On 27 July 2015, Cecilia Rossi Luciani, Carlotta Rossi Luciani and Vittorio Rossi Luciani, who have investments equal to 99.99% of Luigi Rossi Luciani S.a.p.a. as bare ownership with voting rights shared in an undivided co-ownership regime, entered into a regulation to govern this undivided co-ownership (the "regulation").
 The regulation includes, inter alia, shareholder agreements for voting and blocking syndicates pursuant to article 122.1/5.b) of the CFA.
-In turn, Luigi Rossi Luciani S.a.p.a. holds 44.90% of Carel's shares carrying voting rights.
+In turn, Luigi Rossi Luciani S.a.p.a. holds 44.46% of Carel's shares carrying voting rights.

 The complete versions of the agreement and the regulation were sent to Consob and filed with the Padua Company Registrar on 14 June 2018.
-The key information taken from these documents was published on the company's website (www.carel.com) in the Corporate Governance/Shareholders' Agreements section.
+The key information taken from these documents was published on the company's website www.carel.com in the Corporate Governance/Shareholders' Agreements section.
+The main information of the agreement published on the company's website was updated, pursuant to article 131.2 of the Issuers' Regulations, on 18 December 2023, to acknowledge the intervening change in the number of shares subject to the agreement and the voting rights attached to them as a result of the capital increase.